Library catalog: Card

 Melvil Dewey saw well beyond the importance of standardized cards and sought to outfit virtually all facets of library operations.
 To the end he established a Supplies Department as part of the ALA, later to become a stand-alone company renamed the Library Bureau.
 In one of its early distribution catalogs, the bureau pointed out that "no other business had been organized with the definite purpose of supplying libraries".
 With a focus on machine-cut index cards and the trays and cabinets to contain them, the Library Bureau became a veritable furniture store, selling tables, chairs, shelves and display cases, as well as date stamps, newspaper holders, hole punchers, paper weights, and virtually anything else a library could possibly need.
 With this one-stop shopping service, Dewey left an enduring mark on libraries across the country.
 Uniformity spread from library to library.

 Dewey and others devised a system where books were organized by subject, then alphabetized based on the author's name.
 Each book was assigned a call number which identified the subject and location, with a decimal point dividing different sections of the call number.
 The call number on the card matched a number written on the spine of each book.
 In 1860, Ezra Abbot began designing a card catalog that was easily accessible and secure for keeping the cards in order; he managed this by placing the cards on edge between two wooden blocks.
 He published his findings in the annual report of the library for 1863 and they were adopted by many American libraries.

 Work on the catalog began in 1862 and within the first year, 35,762 catalog cards had been created.
 Catalog cards were 2 × 5 in; the Harvard College size.
 One of the first acts of the newly formed American Library Association in 1908 was to set standards for the size of the cards used in American libraries, thus making their manufacture and the manufacture of cabinets, uniform.
-OCLC, major supplier of catalog cards, printed the last one in October 2015.
+For almost a century (1901-1997), the LOC (U.S. Library of Congress) printed and sold copies of its own catalog cards to libraries in the United States, reducing duplication of work in cataloguing across libraries.
+OCLC, a major supplier of catalog cards, printed the last one in October 2015.

 In a physical catalog, the information about each item is on a separate card, which is placed in order in the catalog drawer depending on the type of record.
 If it was a non-fiction record, Charles A. Cutter's classification system would help the patron find the book they wanted in a quick fashion.
 Cutter's classification system is as follows: